What is a Substance Abuse, Addiction Counselor?

 While there is no set personality that you must have, successful counselors have traits that include, but are not limited to:

-Some rehabilitation centers, for instance, have a specific religious focus.
+Some mental health rehabilitation centers, for instance, have a specific religious focus.
 If you are not a member of a particular religious faith, you will probably not be a great fit to work in one of those centers.
 However, if you are as dedicated to your faith as you are to helping addicts find solutions to their problems then a religiously oriented rehab might be a perfect fit that can broaden and deepen your faith.

-There are some rehabilitation programs that are oriented towards some outdoors activity.
-If you are an avid outdoors-person, you could spend much of your working time hiking with addicts, helping them to overcome personal internal and external challenges.
+There are some mental health rehabilitation programs that are oriented towards some outdoors activity.
+If you are an avid outdoors-person, you could spend much of your working time hiking with substance use addicts, helping them to overcome personal internal and external challenges.
 Other experience-based rehabs might seek counselors who have sailing experience.
 When addicts are asked to help crew a sailing vessel they immediately see how their actions help benefit a community.

 Still other substance abuse counselors work to heal families.
 They help the family unit recover from the devastation addiction can bring.
 This might involve couples therapy or you could have multi-generational sessions that could even include addiction issues at all levels.